mmd52/3XStatistics/Readme.md

 3X Statistics is a statistics project created by 4 students completing their Masters in Data Science at the Bologna Business School

-> The topic for 3X is *To be Decided*.
+> The topic for 3X is *The different ways we use our smartphones*.
 The data has been collected from random people around the globe.
-The main Business problem that is being solved here is  *To be Decided*
+The main Business problem that is being solved here is  *to cluster our customers in order to understand what kind of cellphone do our customers need or which segment should we target*

 The project members are